Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0016-disk-state-storage.md

 * LastAppliedLoadout - The last loadout that was applied to the game
 * LastAppliedLoadoutTransaction - The transaction that was created when the loadout was applied
-* LastScannedDiskState - The transaction that was created when the disk state was last synced
+* LastScannedDiskStateTransaction - The transaction that was created when the disk state was last synced
-* InitialStateTransaction - The transaction that was created when the game was first scanned
+* InitialDiskStateTransaction - The transaction that was created when the game was first scanned
 * DiskStateEntries (backref) - All the disk state entries that point to this game

 ### DiskStateEntry